Riada completes their billing puzzle with Tempo Timesheets

 Next, Riada has Fortnox, which is an external cloud-based system with an open API.
 Riada added an integration between Insight and Fortnox.

-“Before this change, our invoicing process was very slow, because it was done manually,” said Therese Lindepil, Head of Consultants at Riada.
-“I simply exported the billable hours from Tempo per account and after that I found the hourly rate inside Insight per customer, and in our final system I created the invoices based on the information that I had collected.”
+“Before this change, our invoicing process was very slow, because it was done manually,” said Therese Lindepil, head of consultants at Riada.
+“I simply exported the billable hours from Timesheets per account and after that I found the hourly rate inside Insight per customer, and in our final system I created the invoices based on the information that I had collected.”

 “Now these stages are not necessary anymore, because we have the integration between Insight and Fortnox,” she added.